sumeet/sumeet.me/resume.md

   and maintained by a single developer, into a CMS which the marketing department could update themselves

+Python, Django, PHP

-College and background
+Education and background
 ---------
-#### Boston University -- Boston, MA, 2008
+#### Boston University, Bachelors in Computer Science -- Boston, MA, 2008
-+ Received Bachelors in Computer Science

 #### Pre-university accomplishments
-+ Worked with a team of volunteers to build VGMix, a web community where musicians shared music and feedback
++ Worked with a team of volunteers to build VGMix, a web community where musicians shared music and feedback.
+MySQL, PHP, circa 2003 - 2006
 + Had a complex patch accepted into Adium IM client for auto-away
 + Managed and coded software for large (100+) IRC bot clusters
 + Linux SysAdmin certification at age 14